 The results of Table 4 are that Tongatapu sees 545,531 VMK every day.
-Assuming that this flow is consistent 6 days per week (Monday through Saturday, excluding Sunday for the religious holiday), this aggregates to nearly 171 million VKT every year.
-In order to extrapolate from Tongatapu to all of Tonga, a linkage was made between VKT to fuel use.
+Assuming that this flow is consistent six days per week (Monday through Saturday, excluding Sunday for the religious holiday), this aggregates to nearly 171 million VKT every year.
+In order to extrapolate from Tongatapu to all of Tonga, a link was made between VKT to fuel use.
 Fifteen per cent of land transportation fuel is used on islands other than Tongatapu, so it was assumed that 15% of VKT did also.
-Taking this into account results in the estimate of 2,289 VKT per capita—a realistic number given its per-capita gross domestic product (GDP) and other parameters.
-Furthermore, when dividing the fuel used in Tonga by this VKT, the result is an average vehicle fuel consumption rate of 12.5 L/100 km—a figure that is quite realistic for the vehicle population.
+Taking this into account results in the estimate of 2,289 VKT per capita – a realistic number, given its per capita gross domestic product (GDP) and other parameters.
+Furthermore, when dividing the fuel used in Tonga by this VKT, the result is an average vehicle fuel consumption rate of 12.5 L/100 km – a figure that is quite realistic for the vehicle population.

 Vehicles

 The third key piece of information for defining the land transportation picture of Tonga is the number and type of vehicles.
-Tonga has four sources of vehicle information, each with certain strengths and weaknesses:
+Tonga has four sources of vehicle information, each with certain strengths and weaknesses.

 Census data of household goods (from the 2011 and 2016 Census).
 This has the clear advantage of showing vehicle stock instead of incremental vehicles.
-However, it is focused on households and therefore misses many of the corporate, government, and religious institution vehicles.
-Furthermore, its vehicle types are not as refined as the vehicle registrations (2011 only has two categories for motor vehicles while 2016 breaks them down into 6).
+However, it is focused on households and therefore misses many of the corporate, government and religious institution vehicles.
+Furthermore, its vehicle types are not as refined as the vehicle registrations (2011 has only two categories for motor vehicles while 2016 breaks them down into six categories).

-New vehicle registrations (2010-2016), as tracked by the Ministry of Infrastructure and reported by the National Reserve Bank of Tonga.
-This source has the advantage of good categorization which enables us to better estimate the impact of policies and projects that target specific vehicle categories.
-However, it only reports new vehicle registrations while vehicle stock is needed.
+New vehicle registrations (2010–2016), as tracked by the Ministry of Infrastructure and reported by the National Reserve Bank of Tonga.
+This source has the advantage of good categorisation, which enables us to better estimate the impact of policies and projects that target specific vehicle categories.
+However, it reports only new vehicle registrations, while vehicle stock is needed.

-Vehicle Imports tracked by Tonga Customs.
-This data is not divided into vehicle category and is therefore not as useful for fuel use estimates.
-However, it does provide a good data check on the registrations.
+Vehicle imports tracked by Tonga Customs.
+These data are not divided into vehicle category and are therefore not as useful for fuel use estimates.
+However, they do provide a good data check on the registrations.

-Government Fleet, tracked by the Ministry of Infrastructure.
-This data shows 538 vehicles in the government fleet, broken down by vehicle type in Figure 20.
+Government fleet, tracked by the Ministry of Infrastructure.
+These data show 538 vehicles in the government fleet, broken down by vehicle type in Figure 20.